-We recommend the use of 4 GBytes of main memory, of which 2GBytes should be allocated to the IIS web server application pool and 2GBytes should be allocated to SQL Server.
+We recommend the use of at least 4 GBytes of main memory, of which 2GBytes should be allocated to the IIS web server application pool and 2GBytes should be allocated to SQL Server.
 This will enable IIS to retain web pages and their code behind in working memory to speed response to users.
 It will also enable SQL Server to keep its commonly used database tables in memory for quick response.

 Note that if the Express version of SQL Server is being used then its in-memory component is limited to 1 GByte.